Aspergillus tubingensis: Background

 Aspergillus tubingensis was first discovered by Raoul Mosseray in 1934.
-The conidia are heavily roughened, 3-5 µm in diameter.
-Whitish to pink sclerotia ranging from 0.5-0.8 mm in diameter are often produced.
+The conidia are heavily roughened, 3-5 μm in diameter.
+Whitish to pink sclerotia ranging from 0.5 to 0.8 mm in diameter are often produced.
 A. tubingensis exists exclusively as an asexual fungus but is understood to be phylogenetically closely related to the other so-called black Aspergilli and sexual states in the genus Petromyces.
 The production of Ochratoxin A (OTA) was previously thought to be a variable character dependent on strain; however, the production of OTA is thought to be a consistent feature with prior reports of variation arising from the inclusion of misidentified strains (e.g., A. niger) or inconsistencies in test conditions such as incubation time, temperature, and growth medium.
 Other extrolites produced by this fungus include: asperazine, pyranoigrin A, pyrophen, funalenone, and kotanins.

 When cultured on creatine sucrose agar (CREA) culture medium, A. tubingensis demonstrates good acid production (strong yellow colour change) and a moderate growth rate.

 A. tubingensis and A. niger have similar morphology and are difficult to distinguish without resorting to more advanced methods.
 One rapid test that is useful in distinguishing the two taxa, the Ehrlich reaction, queries the presence of indole.
 In this test, A. tubingensis is negative in contrast to A. niger which produces a positive result.
 Sequences of protein coding genes such as Calmodulin and β-tubulin also reliable differentiate the two taxa.
 The production of asperazine by A. tubingensis also separates this species from other morphologically similar Aspergilli.